PZebarth/Python-Spark-Big-Data-Supervised-Learning/README.md

 ## Problem Statement
 The sparkify data has 18 columns and 286500 rows in the 128MB small dataset.
 The small dataset is being used to conduct analysis before moving to a 12GB dataset hosted on AWS S3.
 Using AWS EMR we can use a distributed spark cluster to analyze customer churn.
 However, first analysis must be conducted on the smaller dataset so we can decide how we are going to label and identify customer churn.<br>

 Identifying customer churn is a complex problem.
 With 18 features in the dataset we need to eliminate ones that won't help identify customer churn through statistical exploratory data analysis.
 The dataset includes all daily activity, everytime a user action changes between songs or pages their data is recorded.
-We need to change the granularity of the data for it to effectively use machine learning to identify customer churn.
+We need to change the granularity of the data to effectively use machine learning to identify customer churn.
 By aggregating features to daily values we have the opportunity of identifying customer churn daily.
 For this reason aggregating on daily values is better than weekly or monthly.<br>

 For modelling customer churn we need an appropriate binary classifying machine learning algorithm.
 This leaves us with the following which I will test: random forest classifier, gradient boosted tree classifier, linear support vector classifier, logistic regression, and a decision tree classifier.
 The data must be split into testing and validation sets so we can evaluate the effectiveness of our model to identify customer churn.<br>